About Us

 Who does it

 Our founder (Felicity Wright) is Chief Hustler (aka project facilitator) – mediating between remote Australia and Cambodia.
-She has spent more than 30 years living in remote and regional Australia working for Indigenous artists and art centres (including more than 12 years ‘out bush’ in Gunbalanya, Yuendumu, Mimili and Ramingining).
+She has spent more than 30 years living in remote and regional Australia working for Indigenous artists and art centres (including more than 13 years ‘out bush’ in Gunbalanya, Yuendumu, Mimili and Ramingining).
 Her work has included managing art centres, business and marketing consulting, mentoring, exhibition curation and a major research project.
 In 2010 she flew out of Australia to live in Cambodia to be an Australian Volunteer International.
-Her placement was for 2 years but she stayed longer and continues to maintain extensive networks and visit regularly.
+Her placement was for two years but she stayed longer and continues to maintain extensive networks and visit regularly.
 From 2013 – 2019 Felicity was Mentor Manager at Injalak Arts and a delightful part of her work was overseeing that fabric print workshop, promoting and marketing the fabrics and initiating the Cross-cultural Collaboration Project.
 She is a huge fan of the talent in each country – and also keenly aware of the need for right livelihoods.

 With Florence Gutchen, fabric designer with her works in exhibition, at Cairns CIAF.
 They first met when Flick did a Business Planning consultancy for Erub Arts in 2009.